 Lawns, trees, shrubs, and perennials do not have the same water requirements and cannot be on the same watering schedule.
 (You cannot, for example, have the front of the house with a lawn, two trees and shrubbery on the same ‘clock’.)

 Water must reach the root zone of a plant to be effective.
-Lawns will perform well if water penetrates 4 to 5 inches, perennials 8 to 10 inches, shrubs 12 to 16 inches and trees 18 to 24 inches.
-Drip systems and soakers installed 1 or 2 years ago will not be effective by the third year.
+Lawns will perform well if water penetrates four to five inches, perennials 8 to 10 inches, shrubs 12 to 16 inches and trees 18 to 24 inches.
+Drip systems and soakers installed one to two years ago will not be effective by the third year.

 When trees, shrubs, perennials or annuals are first planted, they should be hand watered and soaked to ensure that water penetrates to the bottom of the root zone.
 Thereafter, spraying plants with a hose for 15 to 20 minutes in the evening is very therapeutic for the person but of little or no value to the plants.
 Instead, one of the irrigation procedures listed below should be used.

 For plants growing in or near lawns, and which are wetted by the lawn sprinkler, the amount of water they receive is computed as zero.

 Soaker hoses are most effective for similar plants in a row or close together; i.e., hedges, foundation plantings, rows of vegetables, rose beds, etc. The soaker hose is laid out and pegged down between six and 16 inches from the base of the plants and may be run in a ‘U’ shape if the shrubs are large or there are two rows.
 If there is a row of shrubs and a tree at the end of the row, you could make one or two wraps around the tree at its drip line.
 The water is turned on so that